 Janet “I need to buy a big bag of papaya flowers when we get back to Ambon, so I can take them back to Bali and make that delicious salad we have been eating here”

-DH “Don’t they have papaya flowers for sale in Bali, i because they have papaya trees everywhere?”
+Diane “Don’t they have papaya flowers for sale in Bali, because they have papaya trees everywhere?”

 Janet “No I have never seen them”